scop/bash-completion/README.md

    text utilities that they call (e.g. `grep`, `sed`, and `awk`).
 Your mileage may vary.

-3. If you are seeing 'unbound variable' warnings from bash when hitting <kbd>&lt;Tab></kbd>, this is because you have either `set -u` or `set -o nounset` somewhere in your start-up files.
-This causes bash to flag the use of any uninitialised shell variables as an error.

-   Whilst we try to avoid references to uninitialised variables in the code, there seem to be at least some cases where bash issues this warning even though the variable in question has been initialised.

-   One place this appears to occur is within the `_muttconffiles()` helper function used by `mutt` completion, where the function calls itself recursively.
-This seems to confuse bash and it issues spurious warnings if `nounset` is set.

 ## FAQ

 **Q. The bash completion code inhibits some commands from completing on